JohnCoene/javascript-for-r/_book/4-13-shiny-tips.md

 shinyApp(ui, server)
 ```

 The gif should only be visible when the server is busy, unlike now.
 Whether it is visible will be controlled in JavaScript, so this should be initialised as hidden using CSS.
-The code below hides the gif with `visibility: hidden`, and repositions it, floating on top of the rest of the content in the top right of the page, the `z-index` ensures the gif appears on top of other elements.
+The following code hides the gif with `visibility: hidden`, and repositions it, floating on top of the rest of the content in the top right of the page, the `z-index` ensures the gif appears on top of other elements.

 ```css
 /* style.css */